nilaoda/VTT2BDN/README.md

 2. Check `Save in source file folder`, and then change `Format` to `Blu-ray sup`.

 3. **IMPORTANT!!** Open `Settings` dialog, set correct `Video res` and `Frame rate`, otherwise Subtitle Edit will output 24fps and 1080p by default.
 And set `Bottom margin` and `Left/right margin` to `0`

+# Thanks

+This repo use some code from [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) to generate Blu-ray Sup(.sup).
+Thanks the authors.